globalw/ragflow/docs/guides/manage_files.md

 ## Link file to knowledge bases

-RAGFlow's file management allows you to *link* an uploaded file to multiple knowledge bases, creating a file reference in each target knowledge base.
+Tessi ai.'s file management allows you to *link* an uploaded file to multiple knowledge bases, creating a file reference in each target knowledge base.
 Therefore, deleting a file in your file management will AUTOMATICALLY REMOVE all related file references across the knowledge bases.

 ![link knowledgebase](https://github.com/infiniflow/ragflow/assets/93570324/6c6b8db4-3269-4e35-9434-6089887e3e3f)